 Off-Channel Communication Tops Investment Adviser Compliance Focus

-Communications such as using personal texts with clients topped the marketing rule as ‘hottest’ SEC regulatory concern for investment advisories.
+Communications such as using personal texts with clients topped the marketing rule as the ‘hottest’ SEC regulatory concern for investment advisories.

 Communication done outside of work channels is the top compliance focus area among investment advisories, followed closely by the SEC’s marketing rule, according to the results of an annual survey released Tuesday by the Investment Adviser Association, ACA Group and Yuter Compliance Consulting.